Set Up Keycard Encoders

 Select an encoder type, choose a connection method (if applicable), then add encoders.
 Plan about 15 minutes.

-This guide helps you configure keycard encoding for kiosk or front desk use.
+This guide helps you configure encoder-first keycard encoding for kiosk or front desk use.

 Quick reference